Editor’s note: This article was last updated in 2020 and has since been updated for accuracy.

 Notable integrations include:

 Our sales call/demo of Klaviyo was disappointing and short.
 We’ve also heard from customers on custom platforms that the custom integration option isn’t as easy as it appears.
-Lastly, for the price of $1,000 per month for 80,000 contacts, it would be nice if Klaviyo had a few more non-email specific features to beef up the offering.
+Lastly, for the price of $1,000 per month for 80,000 contacts, it would be nice if Klaviyo had a few more non-email-specific features to beef up their offering.

-King of marketing automation for small/medium B2B companies, HubSpot is still interested in becoming a major eCommerce player.
-While not exactly common in eCommerce, HubSpot is climbing in market share and adoption – especially with brands focused on content marketing and Inbound Marketing for higher consideration eCommerce purchases.
-Out of the systems we discuss in this post, HubSpot is the most complete eCommerce marketing automation system with features that include publishing, emailing and reporting.
+King of marketing automation for small/medium B2B companies, HubSpot is working toward becoming a major eCommerce player.
+It’s climbing in market share and adoption, especially with eCommerce brands focused on content marketing and inbound marketing.

 Key or Notable Features

-With HubSpot still breaking into the eCommerce marketing automation space, there are only three pre-built integrations with eCommerce platforms.
-Each integration was developed by a third-party and comes with a nominal fee of $50-$100 per month approximately.
-Integration options include:
+Currently, Hubspot has only a few pre-built integrations with eCommerce platforms.
+Each integration was developed by a third party and comes with a nominal fee of approximately $50–$100 per month.

-One way around this is to keep separate lists (leads vs customers) and only use Hubspot to nurture leads into customers.
+One way around this is: Keep separate lists (leads vs. customers) and only use Hubspot to nurture leads into customers.
 However, this limits your ability to provide a seamless experience and requires additional maintenance.
 We recommend scrubbing your lists at least every few months when using Hubspot to keep costs from skyrocketing.

-Kevy is another newer, but fast growing player in the eCommerce marketing automation tool space.
-One of Founder/CEO Brooke Beach’s goals is to create less fragmentation for eCommerce store owners and managers when it comes to the apps they use to run their business.
-Another huge focus for Kevy is personalization (of everything).
+Kevy is a newer but fast-growing player in the eCommerce marketing automation tool space.
+The goal: To create less fragmentation for eCommerce business owners and managers when it comes to the apps they use to run their company.
+Another huge focus for Kevy is personalization — of everything.

 There wasn’t too much to be disappointed in with Kevy!
 Their team is small but growing, which could impact new feature releases and potentially customer service.

-Omnisend is an ecommerce marketing automation platform designed to help marketers improve their sales by using greater personalization and connecting with their customers on more touch points.
-Its aim is to help ecommerce marketers get the functionality they need to dramatically increase their sales without having to use many different apps.
+Omnisend is an eCommerce marketing automation platform designed to help marketers improve their sales by using greater personalization and connecting with their customers on more touchpoints.
+Its aim: To help eCommerce marketers get the functionality they need to dramatically increase their sales, without having to use many different apps.

 Key or Notable Features

-Omnisend has integrations with all of the major ecommerce platforms, including any custom platforms through their API.
-It also integrates easily with ecommerce apps such as Privy, JustUno, Optimonk and more.
+Omnisend offers integrations with all of the major eCommerce platforms, including custom platforms through their API.
+It also integrates easily with eCommerce apps such as Privy, JustUno, Optimonk, and more.

-Omnisend’s pricing depends on how many subscribers you have in your list.
-You can use their pricing calculator to see just how much you’d be paying per month.
+Omnisend’s pricing depends on how many subscribers you have on your list.
+Use its pricing calculator to see just how much you’d be paying per month.

-They also have a free plan that allows you to send 15,000 emails per month, with a limit of 2,000 emails per day.
+The free plan allows you to send 15,000 emails per month, with a limit of 2,000 emails per day.

 Omnisend doesn’t have a lot to be disappointed about.
-We’re waiting to see what their new omnichannel features will bring to the table and how it can help ecommerce stores reach their sales goals.
+We’re waiting to see what their new omnichannel features will bring to the table and how that can help eCommerce stores reach their sales goals.

-Drip is an email automation tool that bills itself as an “E-CRM,” or Ecommerce CRM.
-Drip integrates out of the box with Shopify, WooCommerce, Stripe, and dozens of other payment processors, and has a visual email workflow builder that lets you build complex automations based on what products people have purchased.
+Drip is an eCommerce email marketing automation tool that is perhaps the most tailored to the online retail industry.
+Drip integrates out of the box with Shopify, WooCommerce, Magento, and dozens of other payment processors, and has a visual email workflow builder that lets you build complex automations based on what products people have purchased.

 Key or Notable Features

 One of the cooler features that sets Drip apart is Shareable Workflows.
-Drip users can share and import pre-built automations in 1 click.
-So if you have a Shopify store, for example, you’re able to install a proven post-purchase email sequence, without having to build everything from scratch.
+Drip users can share and import pre-built automations in one click.
+For example, if you have a Shopify store, you’re able to install a proven post-purchase email sequence without having to build everything from scratch.

-This lets you segment subscribers by engagement – which is difficult or impossible to pull off with many other ESPs.
+This lets you segment your subscribers by engagement, which is difficult or impossible to pull off with many other platforms.

 Drip integrates out of the box with all the major eCommerce platforms, as well as many smaller platforms and online marketing tools, including:

 - Facebook Lead Ads